 This page shows some of the hardware and software systems developed by CIMIL researchers.
-More information can be found on the Publications page.
+More information can be found on the Publications page and on the Lab’s YouTube channel.

 Smart guitar interacting with the cloud-based music repository Jamendo